INSPIRE-MIF/gp-data-service-linking-simplification/proposals/JRC/ds-linking-simplification-good-practice.md

 ### Requirement: \<wms:MetadataURL\> and \<wfs:MetadataURL\> elements

+-- NOTE: THIS REQUIREMENT IS A DUPLICATE of requirements 13 and 14 of the TG View --

 | **Requirement** | **/req/coupled-resource-metadataurl-locator** |
 | --- | --- |
 | A | The URL expressed within the element `metadataURL` SHALL point to the metadata record of the provided data set or data set series, available in a Discovery Service catalog. |

+-- END NOTE --

 ## 9. Future developments <a name="future-dev"></a>